InfinityVM/InfinityVM/book/src/integration/writing-program.md

 ## Structure of a program

-A zkVM program is (normally) written and Rust and compiled down to RISC-V. The executable file is commonly referred to as an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
+A zkVM program is written in a language that compiles down to RISC-V (most commonly Rust).
+The executable file is commonly referred to as an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).

 The logic for a program is:

 1. Read input bytes
-1. Deserialize input bytes
+2. Deserialize input bytes
-1. Run logic
+3. Run logic
-1. Serialize output bytes
+4. Serialize output bytes
-1. Write output bytes
+5. Write output bytes

 Lets take a [square root program](https://github.com/InfinityVM/infinity-foundry-template/blob/main/programs/app/src/square-root.rs) as an example.
 This program takes in a number as input and returns the square root of the number as output.
 For this exercise we will incrementally build out the program.